bsplku/3dcnn4fmri/README.md

-# 3D convolutional neural network (CNN) for 3D fMRI volume series classification
+# 3D convolutional neural network (CNN) for 3D fMRI volume classification
 * These are the MATLAB codes and Python codes for our 3D-CNN model which was used for 3D fMRI volume series classification.
 The saliency maps visualization codes were also included.

 ## Sample of data: